Nikhil-Kumaran/copilot-hackathon/readme.md

 This is the **First Time** we were using **Strapi** and with the use of GitHub Copilot we were able to code faster than we could and finish a complete web application.

 ## What we learnt 📚
-We learnt many new things like Strapi, and a few unknown factors about React making every second we spent on this hackathon fully worthwhile.
+- We learnt many new things like Strapi, and a few unknown factors about React making every second we spent on this hackathon fully worthwhile.
+- Efficiently use GitHub Copilot.

 ## What's next for FinSense:
 Up-next is to develop this application with more advanced features and functionalities to help financially take control of their expenses and keep track of it.